Fashion as the New Human Representation ✦

 • But the shared prohibition of human representation meant both cultures missed out on the Renaissance-style explosion of human-centered creativity.

-• Instead, their art evolved differently (mathematics in geometry, poetry, architecture, abstract design) — advanced, but less tied to representation and innovation in tools, machines, and fashion.
+• Instead, their art evolved differently (mathematics in geometry, poetry, architecture, and abstract design)—advanced, but less tied to representation and innovation in tools, machines, and fashion.

 • Fashion is both drawing (design) and sculpture (how clothes shape the body).